Arulprasath36/Arulprasath36.github.io/_posts/2012-02-07-example-content.md

 Below is the list of locators to be used when scripting.

-1. *id* Select element with the specified @id attribute.
+*id* Select element with the specified @id attribute.

-2. *Name* Select first element with the specified @name attribute.
+*Name* Select first element with the specified @name attribute.

-3. *Linktext* Select link (anchor tag) element which contains text  matching the specified link text
+*Linktext* Select link (anchor tag) element which contains text  matching the specified link text

-4.*Partial Linktext* Select link (anchor tag) element which contains text matching the specified partial link text
+*Partial Linktext* Select link (anchor tag) element which contains text matching the specified partial link text

-5. *Tag Name* Locate Element using a Tag Name .
+*Tag Name* Locate Element using a Tag Name .

-6. *Class* nameLocate Element using a class Name .
+*Class* nameLocate Element using a class Name .

-7. *Css* Select the element using css selectors.
+*Css* Select the element using css selectors.
 You can check here for Css examples and You can also refer W3C CSS Locators

-8. *Xpath* Locate an element using an XPath expression.
+*Xpath* Locate an element using an XPath expression.

 <div class="message">
   Each locator is important and helps the programmer at different contexts.
 We will look at all these with examples.